 - Exercise facilities and gyms

 - Security or concierge desks

-Bio SoCal’s highly trained professional Biohazard Technicians wear appropriate personal protection equipment (PPE) that exceeds the CDC’s recommendations for the PPE that healthcare workers should wear when treating patients with known or suspected cases of COVID-19.
+Bio SoCal’s highly trained professional Biohazard Technicians wear personal protection equipment (PPE) that exceeds the CDC’s recommendations for the PPE that healthcare workers should wear when treating patients with known or suspected cases of COVID-19.
 8

 Our PPE standards are:

-- Medical-grade nitrile gloves
+- Medical-grade nitrile gloves in double-layer

 - A bloodborne pathogen rated coverall with booties and hood